EV Battery Cell Balancing

 The Bottom Line

 • Charging LFP batteries: There is no problem regularly charging LFP batteries to 100%, and doing this regularly is OK for LFP battery health.
 Just don’t leave the battery charged to 100% for long periods of time – if leaving the car while on holidays, leave the battery at 60-70% SoC.
+In regular daily use, recent studies suggest it is a good thing for the battery to discharge to 20% SoC before recharging.

 Balanced battery cells and charge rangeNote: The information presented here is fairly generic.
 The specifics of battery charging vary depending on the chemistry of the battery and the characteristics of the BMS fitted to the battery by the manufacturer.
 Check what type of battery is in your car, and the manufacturer’s recommended charging, discharging and balancing practices for your EV’s particular BMS and battery chemistry.
 (Read the manual!)